This is why you should trust our list of the best laptops:

 Our overall pick for best gaming laptop goes to the Gigabyte Aero 14.
 It's a surprisingly powerful beast of a thin and light gaming laptop.
 Yet, for its diminutive (for a gaming laptop) size, it has a surprisingly big battery.
 The QHD screen is excellent and the GTX 1060 provides enough gaming grunt,

-We’re in the process of reviewing the latest gaming laptops from the likes of Gigabyte, Dell, MSI, Asus, Lenovo and Acer.
-For now the Gigabyte Aero 14 is our pick for the best overall gaming laptop and the Dell Inspiron 15 7000 Gaming is our choice for best value.
+The Gigabyte Aero 15 is our pick for the best overall gaming laptop and the Dell Inspiron 15 7000 Gaming is our choice for best value.

 How we test laptops